Tags

 })

-To get documents in preview mode its very simple, you run the exact same queries, you just apply an extra http header x-caisy-preview: true
+To retrieve documents in preview mode, it's very simple.
+You run the same queries, but add an extra HTTP header x-caisy-preview:true.

 const graphQLClient = new GraphQLClient(process.env.CAISY_GQL_ENDPOINT, {